 - The only intelligent woman I know is my wife.

 - You don’t dress like a scientist.

 - Do you plan on having a baby anytime soon?

 Have you ever heard, “you don’t look like a scientist”?
-Or how about, “you are too pretty to be a scientist”?
-I know some of you may have heard these things before.
-It’s time that we take a stand and make a change.
-We have to let our voices be heard.
-How can we change this?
+Or how about, “You are too pretty to be a scientist”?
+If so, this has to spot.
+Let’s come together change the narrative and make a chances so our voices will be heard that we are scientists.